SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-90](https://user-images.githubusercontent.com/92877810/138519476-05a45e2b-fe38-4e9b-9c8e-4e158e5a3284.png)

-👉We have now customized the scaling of our story for a specific platform (Small iOS Phones).
+🚩We have now customized the scaling of our story for a specific platform (Small iOS Phones).
 Does your story look like this screenshot in Device Preview?

 ![4-91](https://user-images.githubusercontent.com/92877810/138520466-fe9b3862-2555-4fc0-a6f0-f5036860f0cc.png)